-According to a CSA Report, "72% of internet buyers are more likely to buy from a website written in their own language."
+According to a Common Sense Advisory Report, “72% of internet buyers are more likely to buy from a website written in their own language.”
 That being said, the process can become quite convoluted depending on your site’s content management system (CMS), as well as the site architecture.
-So, we’ve designed this post to provide helpful tips that will make the website translation process smoother.
+We’ve designed this post to provide helpful tips that will make the website translation process smoother.

 Adapt Your Writing For Translation

 Unfortunately, many writers create original content without considering localization, which puts a strain on the translation process, often resulting in longer translation times and higher costs.
 Granted, this tip may not always be applicable if all of your website content was created years ago.
 However, if you are writing new content for your site and you expect that you would like to translate your website later on, there are a few things you can keep in mind when writing.
 First, simplicity is key.
 Be sure to keep your writing simple, which will make it easier to translate.
 Avoid ambiguous writing as well as the inappropriate use of terminology that readers may not understand.
 Vague writing that is littered with jargon will inevitably require revisions in all target language versions.
 If you want to reduce turnaround time, and improve the quality of target language content, make sure you create grammatically correct, clear and concise source content.